AdilMahmoudRion/BookingDotCom/README.md

 Live site link: [Bike point](https://bike-point-7dc02.web.app/).

-## Plan Your Trip
+## chose your bike

-With Booking.com
+With bike point

 You're eligible for a Genius discount at Radisson Blu Royal Garden Hotel, Trondheim!
 To save at this property, all you have to do is sign in.